charliemeyer2000/second-year/sde/notes/lecture-notes.md

 **code examples from class cloned in `class-examples/HibernateExample`**

 Motivation:
-* Most of the code taht talks with the database is redundant.
+* Most of the code that talks with the database is redundant.
     * "add some objects to the database":
         * `INSERT INTO ___ (attribute1, attribute2, attribute3) values (obj.field1, obj.field2, obj.field3);`
     * "get some stuff from database"